 She went through high school getting nearly straight A’s (hey, math has just never been her strength!) and managed to stand out in honors English class, even though John Yoder was more than a foot taller than her.
 Post-graduation, she went on to receive a Bachelor of Arts degree from Cal Poly, San Luis Obispo.
 As an impressionable seventeen-year-old, she chose a broadly applicable, safe-bet Communication Studies degree, but drafted her true first novel, The 29th Accident, immediately following college.
 Soon after sending dozens of anticipation-filled queries, over 40 rejection form letters from literary agents flooded in.
 Some were personalized but most just started with “Dear Author…” Alanna quickly began resenting the mail man (though she reminded herself it was not his fault).

 Alas, she would not give up!
-She next began writing a historical fiction novel (still a work in progress), and began drafting Moonpennies as well.
-In her spare time, she found her way into the magical world of visual storytelling.
+She found her way into the magical world of visual storytelling.
 Throughout 2011, Alanna wrote, produced, directed, and financed the short film 1426 Chelsea Street, which was well received by audiences at several film festival screenings.
+She soon moved on to write her first feature length screenplay, Trees of Peace.

 Listen to the MUSTN’TS, child, listen to the DON’TS, listen to the SHOULDN’TS, the IMPOSSIBLES, the WON’TS, listen to the NEVER HAVES then listen close to me… anything can happen, child.
 ANYTHING can be.